“Well… that certainly isn’t a good sign…” Varhi grumbled as they approached the gates.

 “What the… really?”
 Varhi blanched, looking up in the direction where Cyial’s finger pointed in disapproval.
 “That’s... like a good fifteen feet up!
 I can barely see that because of the fog!”

 “That’s… odd.
 I guess it’s designed like that so someone can’t just go and snag a signature—or key in this case, and then open the gates by themselves.”
 Sairek mused.
 “You’d need some way up there as well, like a ladder.
 That makes someone who isn’t supposed to be up there highly visible, let alone dragging the ladder over without anybody noticing.
-That’s my guess, anyway.”
+That’s my guess why it's designed that way at least.”

 “...You are kidding me.
 No wonder nobody escaped through this way then.
 Probably in too much of a panic with no time to open the damn door even if they may have had a key in the first place.”
 Varhi groaned, pressing his right hand against his helmet visor.
 “What a dumb design flaw that could have so easily been avoided.
 See, this is why I hate royalty.
 People do whatever they say even if it defies bloody common sense logic!
 Ugh…”